 - Archiving policy: Some indexes require journals to show that their articles are being archived by a long-term digital preservation service.

-You can find a full breakdown of publishing standards for academic indexes in Scholastica’s eBook How to publish low-cost, high-quality open access journals online.
-Publishing standards ensure the uniformity and reputability of indexes.
+You can find a full breakdown of publishing standards for academic indexes in Scholastica’s eBook The Small Publisher’s Guide to Digitally Driven OA Journal Development Publishing standards ensure the uniformity and reputability of indexes.
 Consequently, indexes with higher standards tend to be more trusted by scholars, improving the reputation and reach of the journals in them.

 Examples of top general indexes include: